tckb/tckb.github.io/content/posts/ch2-tmc2-issues.md

 ### Possible Explanation

-These issues (#1,#2, #3) point to the fact that there could be a potential bug during the derivation of certain data productions as these inconsistencies are not observed in all the data products.
+These issues (#1,#2, #3) point to the fact that there could be a potential bug during the derivation of certain data dataproducts as these inconsistencies are not observed in all the data products.

 ---